adisonmasih/vanillarouter/README.md

 }
 ```

-`router.handlePopState` handles `window.onpopstate` and is set within the router, so don't need to attach the `window.onpopstate` handler seperately.
+`router.handlePopState` is executed when `window.onpopstate` occurs and is set by the router, so don't need to attach the `window.onpopstate` handler seperately so that you can extend the library by ease.